jkeane13/quick-timer/README.md

 - "Quick clock", is in a 12 hour cycle Eg: Running 9:30 after 9:30am will go to the next 12 hour block time of 9:30pm
-- Has a `--quiet` switch to not make a noise at the end of the timer be able to play mp3 files
+- Has a `--quiet` switch to not make a noise at the end of the timer
+- Able to play mp3 files

 ## Setup
 ### Prerequisites